Jack-The-Ripper-1820/GAN_VAE/README.md

 By alternating the optimization of the generator and the discriminator, the Minimax loss function trains the two networks to play a minimax game, where the generator tries to produce samples that the discriminator cannot distinguish from real samples, and the discriminator tries to classify samples as accurately as possible.
 Over time, the generator and discriminator improve, and the generated samples become increasingly realistic.

-## To be implemented

-### Variational Autoencoder (VAE) on MNIST (To be implemented by part 2)
-### GAN and VAE on Face Images (To be implemented by part 3)

-A Variational Autoencoder (VAE) is a generative model that learns a compact representation of the data by encoding it into a lower-dimensional space.
-The decoder network then generates the data samples from this lower-dimensional representation.

-In the context of MNIST, the VAE model will learn to encode the handwritten digit images into a lower-dimensional space and then generate new images that are similar to the original images.

-Implementation of VAE on MNIST is going to be performed shortly, and the results will be compared with the GAN model on MNIST.
-This comparison will provide insights into the strengths and weaknesses of VAEs and GANs, and help us understand which model is better suited for generating MNIST images.

-Later, the plan is to extend the implementation to face images.
-This extension will help us understand how well VAEs and GANs perform on more complex and high-dimensional data, such as face images.
-By doing so, we hope to provide a comprehensive analysis of the performance of VAEs and GANs on different types of data.